thatkookooguy/neil-personal-site/docs/neils-city-site-v1/train-animation.md

 - Test interruption scenarios
 - Verify reduced motion mode
 - Test on low-end devices
+- **Test night mode lighting in all train states**
+- **Verify headlight direction follows train direction**
+- **Test theme transition while train is in motion**

 ---

 *Train animation designed for Neil's City Site.
-The train brings life and continuity to navigation, making exploration feel like a journey.*
+The train brings life and continuity to navigation, making exploration feel like a journey—and at night, it becomes a warm beacon traversing the sleeping city.*